Solar Panel Insurance: How Solar Panels Affect Home Insurance

 Solar panels are a great investment if you’re looking for a way to generate energy and save money at the same time.
 And like with any great investment, you’ll want to protect your solar panel system.

-So how do you cover your solar panels?
-Is there solar panel insurance you can purchase?
+So, how do you cover your solar panels?
+Can you purchase any solar panel insurance?

 The good news is that you may have coverage under your homeowners policy.
 Keep reading to learn more.

-As long as your solar panels are attached to your home, they’ll have coverage under the dwelling portion of your homeowners policy.
-However, you’ll only receive coverage if your panels are damaged from a covered peril.
+As long as your solar panels attach to your home, they’ll have coverage under the dwelling portion of your homeowners policy.
+However, you’ll only receive coverage if a covered peril damages your panels.

-Covered perils are the types of damage your homeowners insurance will cover.
-For example, if your solar panels receive damage from a fire or hail, your homeowners policy may cover the repair or replacement.
+Covered perils are the types of damages your homeowners insurance will cover.
+For example, if your solar panels undergo hail or fire damage, your homeowners policy may cover the repair or replacement.

-Your policy likely won’t cover damage from wear and tear, flooding, or an earthquake — you’ll need to purchase a separate policy to protect your panels from these events.
+Your policy probably won’t cover damage from wear and tear, flooding and earthquakes.
+You’ll need to purchase a separate policy to protect panels from these events.

-Make sure to review your policy and speak with your insurer to ensure that your panels have the necessary coverage they need in the event of an incident.
+Make sure to review your policy and speak with your insurer to ensure your panels have the necessary coverage in the event of an incident.